 You should hire a graphic designer as your wedding photographer.

 This might not be the advice you'd expect to get as you prepare to tie the knot, but it might be the advice you need to make sure you get the right look throughout your entire wedding process.
-So what are the benefits to having a photographer with a background in graphic design?
+So what are the benefits to having a wedding photographer with a background in graphic design?
 What can a graphic designer offer that another photographer might not?
 And why is all of this important to keep in mind as you are preparing for your wedding?
 I'll answer each of these questions and more as I describe to you the best way to achieve your perfect wedding aesthetic.

 Branding and Marketing